The links to the left provide information on Medicare, medical records, medical license information, practice resources, etc.

 Supporting People with Serious Mental Illnesses and Reducing Their Risk of Contact with the Criminal Justice System: A Primer for Psychiatrists

-SAMHSA provides background and practical information for using psychiatric advance directives as a tool for self-directed care in psychiatric treatment, progress toward parity in mental health, and supporting crisis planning and the rights of persons who live with mental illness.
-Maryland has developed a form that is available on the National Resource Center on Psychiatric Advance Directives website.
+SAMHSA provides information on using psychiatric advance directives as a tool for self-directed care, progress toward mental health parity, and support for crisis planning and the rights of people who live with mental illness.
+Maryland has a form that is available on the National Resource Center on Psychiatric Advance Directives website.

 SMI Adviser, a Clinical Support System for Serious Mental Illness (CSS-SMI), offers: